Tyler799/Mechwarrior3Guide/Guide.md

 Again, message me if you have anything going on after following these steps.
 This should work fine.

 However, do some of you want **more**?
 Did you find the campaign far too easy?
 The enemies and your lancemates too braindead?
 The weapons too painful to use or worthless?
 The missions too simplistic?

-May I suggest:

-#Additional mods you may want to try (and some important notes regarding them)

-Downloads can be found here: http://mech3mod.weebly.com/blog
+You may be interested in the mods that can be found [here](http://mech3mod.weebly.com/blog).

 Note: None of these mods replace the Mech3.exe executable.
 Please very carefully read the message on each mod before installing them, and the readme if you can.
 Don't make the mistakes I did.

-* Mechwarrior 3 Weapons Mod 2.47
+**Mechwarrior 3 Weapons Mod 2.47**

 This both modifies and replaces many of the weapons in Mechwarrior.
 Autocannons are single-shot.
 MGs are faster, more damaging and more accurate.
 Pulse lasers fire far differently. **I cannot overstate how damn good this mod is.** Seriously give it a try.

+This one does more than it says on the tin.
+If you load up Op 1, Mission 2 you'll find that the turrets no longer have a max degree they can turn to.
+Approaching from the south *is* a death trap.
+You'll need to go northwest to the bridge and hit them where they can't hit you due to terrain.
+More changes like this may happen throughout the game.

 Note 1: This includes the previously used HD Skins pack.

 Note 2: Just like how Skyrim has a limited number of skill trees (no more, no less) Mechwarrior 3 has a limited number of weapons.
 If you want a new weapon in the game, you'll need to replace something.
 Because of this, several weapons/electronics/additions are replaced in this mod.
 You can find the specifics in the readme or on his site, but just something to be aware of.

-Note 3: This one does more than it says on the tin.
-If you load up Op 1, Mission 2 you'll find that the turrets no longer have a max degree they can turn to.
-Approaching from the south *is* a death trap.
-You'll need to go northwest to the bridge and hit them where they can't hit you due to terrain.
-More changes like this may happen throughout the game.

 **PATCH:** The latest version (2.47) has a patch only available [here](https://cdn.discordapp.com/attachments/413419566052409364/541633607169605655/reader.exe) from the MW3 modding discord.
 You must open this using 7zip or another program (yes, I know it's an executable).
 Inside should be a file named reader.zbd.
 Move this into your ```Mechwarrior3/zbd``` folder.

 **Installation:** If your Mechwarrior 3 folder is named differently than is standard, the installer may put a Mechwarrior3 folder *inside* your Mechwarrior 3 folder.
 Just move the files and folders out of that one into your root Mechwarrior 3 folder.
 (Where the Mech3.exe lives)

-*  Mech3 Single-Player Campaign Added Enemies V 1.1
+**Mech3 Single-Player Campaign Added Enemies V 1.1**

 This is not the Mechwarrior 3 you remember.
 This is a devastatingly brutal modification to the campaign.
 More enemies, smarter enemies, better equipped enemies with better guns.
 (Assuming you're using the weapons mod).